Senior UX Designer · Design Systems

 Composable, not rigid.

-We evolved the Data Table into a composable core with explicit extension points.
+I designed the composable model and its components: a shared core with explicit extension points.
 Structure, behaviour, and accessibility shared; cell rendering, expansion slots, and conditional columns owned by Hypotheek.

 Their edge cases stayed.
 No fork required.